 Academics

-Mt.
-SAC has eight different academic divisions and departments: Arts, Business, Continuing Education, Humanities and Social Services, Natural Science, Library and Learning Resources, Physical Education, and Technology and Health.
+There are eight different academic divisions and departments: Arts, Business, Continuing Education, Humanities and Social Services, Natural Science, Library and Learning Resources, Physical Education, and Technology and Health.
 Students can earn an associate of arts degree or an associate of science degree, depending on their major.

 The Arts Division offers a fine arts and performing arts program that has received local, state, national and international recognition.
 Degrees and courses are offered in a range of disciplines, including theater arts and music.
 Classes and public performances are conducted in the college’s Sophia B. Clarke Performing Arts Center.
 The Business Divisions offers 30 Associate degrees and more than 80 certificates.
-The Humanities and Social Sciences Division, the largest division at Mt.
-SAC, offer a broad selection of general education courses in art history, communications, language arts (English, American Sign Language, and foreign languages), literature, history, geography, journalism, political science, philosophy, psychology, education, and sociology.
-Humanities and Social Sciences is also home to the Mt.
-SAC Honors and Study Abroad programs.
+The Humanities and Social Sciences Division, the largest division on campus, offer a broad selection of general education courses in art history, communications, language arts (English, American Sign Language, and foreign languages), literature, history, geography, journalism, political science, philosophy, psychology, education, and sociology.
+Humanities and Social Sciences is also home to the Honors and Study Abroad programs.
 The Humanities Division also provides tutoring, the Writing Center, and the Speech & Sign Center.

 The Division of Technology and Health offers 13 areas of study, including aeronautics transportation, aircraft maintenance, electronics and computer technology, manufacturing technology, public service, medical services, mental health, nursing, and respiratory therapy.